 - 1. Roughton Property

 - 2. ca. 1947

 - 3. Academic style

 - 4. Part of the Roughton Estate.
 In 1978 it was the Klip Joint.
 It was a kick boxing venue and then sat empty for a number of years.
 In 2024 it opened as Ghost Runners Pizza after extensive renovations.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry.

 - 5. Non-contributing features: Roof line changes in 2024 with the addition of clerestory side windows.